 Dear Collaborators,

-Solar activity has been at a moderate level.
-Yesterday's target NOAA
+Solar activity continues at a low-to-moderate level.
+The target

 See http://www.SolarMonitor.org for images and